Palmate Oyster Shell

 Palmate Oyster Shell, Saccostrea palmula.
 Shell collected in the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).

 Phylogeny: The Palmate Oyster, Saccostrea palmula (Carpenter, 1857), is a bivalve mollusk that is a member of the Ostreidae Family of True Oyster Shells.
-The genus Saccostrea is one of sixteen genera in this family, and there are twelve species in this genus.
+The Saccostrea Genus is one of sixteen genera in the Ostreidae Family, and there are twelve species in the Saccostrea Genus.
 They are known in Mexico as Ostra Palmeada.
 The word palmula is Latin for the palm of a small hand, referring to the appearance of this shell’s interior.

 Habitat and Distribution: Palmate Oysters are found attached to mangroves, rocks and other hard surfaces.
 They reside in the intertidal zone at depths up to 3 m (10 feet).
-They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from the San Ignacio Lagoon, Baja California Sur south to Guatemala.
-They are found throughout the Sea of Cortez.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of the San Ignacio Lagoon, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.

 Ecology and Behavior: Palmate Oysters are suspension feeders that feed primarily on planktonic algae and suspended organic matter.
 They are gonochoric and reproduce sexually, through broadcast spawning, with external fertilization.
 They are known to host the parasitic pea crab Austinotheres angelicus, which steals food from its host and can damage the host’s gills.
-They also host the parasitic protozoan Perkinsus marinus, which causes Dermo disease.
-There is no mention in the available literature of them engaging in any types of commensal or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.
+They also host the parasitic protozoan Perkinsus marinus, which causes Dermo Disease.
+Their engagement in any type of commensal, parasitic or symbiotic relationship has not been formally documented.
+From a conservation perspective the Palmate Oysters have not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Dendostrea amara, Ostrea amara, Ostraea mexicana, Ostrea Conchaphila var. palmula, Ostrea dalli, Ostrea frons, Ostrea tubulifora, and Saccostrea tubulifora.